gSchool/ada-html-css/02-css/flexbox-vs-grid.md

 <!-- ======================= END CHALLENGE ======================= -->

-- Is it important that items "line up" horizontally and vertically with each other?
-  - Use Grid

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->